The response message:

-Once the door lock software has received the key creation command from the Mews Connector application, it sends it onward to the key encoder device you have selected to encode the keys.
+Once the door lock software has received the key creation command from the Mews Open API application, it sends it onward to the key encoder device you have selected to encode the keys.

-Just as the Mews Connector application requires a response from the lock software acknowledging receipt of the key creation command, the lock software also awaits a response from the key encoder to confirm whether the key creation process was carried through.
+Just as the Mews Open API application requires a response from the lock software acknowledging receipt of the key creation command, the lock software also awaits a response from the key encoder to confirm whether the key creation process was carried through.

 When the lock software is not able to communicate to the encoder, or has not received a response from the encoder, it will return this error to Mews.
 This can be due to a variety of reasons, such as but not limited to: